Watford F.C. Women: History

 Having taken over the managerial position in the 2011–12 season and the general manager role for the start of the WSL, John Salomon had plenty to do with the upward trajectory at the Hornets.
 He stepped down from both roles at the end of the season to begin a new role with the FA.
 It meant there were two positions to fill.
 Ellie Kemp came on board as general manager, while Katie Rowson took on the position of head coach.

 The third season again proved to be a difficult one on the field, but back-to-back home wins were recorded against Everton and Oxford United.
 Most importantly it was a campaign where Watford Ladies came under the umbrella of Watford FC for the first time, with the men's set-up giving plenty of support.
 One of the big changes was the club moving away from the grassroots set-up and Watford Ladies Youth.

 With the WSL transitioning from a summer league to a winter league, it meant a mini nine-game season took place at the beginning of 2017.
 It was a much better time on the pitch, as the Golden Girls led by new head coach Keith Boanas earned eight points in a five-game period, more than they had earned in the entirety of either 2015 or 2016.

 Watford also moved to a new home ground, with Kings Langley becoming the home of the Hornets, a partnership that continues to be fruitful for both to this day.
 Ed Henderson had helped stabilise the club during the Spring Series, having taken over as interim general manager.
 His work continued in the summer as he secured several new sponsorships and continued to build the profile of Watford, with 823 turning up for the game against Arsenal.
-It was another challenging season, however there were plenty of bright spots in the second half of 2017–18.
+It was another challenging season, as the club announced in November that they would not be applying for a WSL licence, which would cause them to be relegated back to the National League Southern Division.
+This caused the grasroots and elite girls sides to break away from the club and form the independent 'Watford Ladies F.C.'.
+However there were plenty of bright spots in the second half of 2017–18.
 Armand Kavaja and Clinton Lancaster were put in charge and handed a number of young players their opportunities in the first-team fold.
 The coaching staff had played a big role in developing the players and performances were much-improved towards the end, with a 2–1 win at Oxford United the highlight.